unkeyed/unkey/examples/unkey-cli/README.md

 This template involves a deployed Next.js web app in `examples/nextjs` and a command-line script in `/src/index.ts.`.
 To run through the auth flow locally:

 1. Install dependencies
+2. Navigate to `apps/nextjs` and run the app: `pnpm dev`
-2. Run the script in dev mode from the monorepo root: `pnpm dev login`
+2. In a separate terminal window, navigate back to `unkey-cli` and run the script in dev mode from the monorepo root: `pnpm dev login`
 3. This will open the web app in your browser, where you can confirm or cancel the auth flow

 # About